- Font:

-Particles engineered to spontaneously self-assemble like atoms forming molecules could give rise to new high-tech materials, leading to better optical displays and faster computer chips, researchers say.
+forming molecules could give rise to new high-tech materials, leading to

+everyday items such as paint, milk, glass and porcelain.
+The work is detailed this week in the journal Nature.
 Engineers have been limited in their ability to manipulate these particles into new patterns that would form the building blocks of new materials because colloids stick to one another randomly; in science speak, they lack directional bonds, or bonds that prefer a specific orientation.

 In an accompanying essay in the same issue of Nature, Northwestern University's Matthew Jones and Chad Mirkin describe the predicament of trying to make structures from these particles as "trying to assemble a bookcase from parts covered in glue that stick to each other equally well wherever they touch, regardless of their relative orientations," the material scientists wrote.
 "You would quickly find the task to be extremely challenging, because the components would keep joining together in haphazard configurations, rather than fitting neatly into their intended positions."